PersiaSYS

-PersiaSYS Sdn Bhd is the name of a telecommunication company based on Kuala Lumpur, Malaysia licensed by Malaysian Communications and Multimedia Commission.
-The company started providing Broadband Internet service based on cable and wireless technologies in 2006.
+PersiaSYS Sdn Bhd is a telecommunication company based on Kuala Lumpur, Malaysia licensed by the Malaysian Communications and Multimedia Commission.
+The company started providing broadband Internet service based on cable and wireless technologies in 2006.

-PersiaSYS is offering Wifi Hotspot and High speed cable internet in Bukit Antarabangsa area in forms of Prepaid and Postpaid.
+PersiaSYS is offering Wifi Hotspot and high speed cable internet in Bukit Antarabangsa area in forms of prepaid and postpaid.

 PersiaSYS has started to provide a VoIP service in 2009 under the UltraTone brand.